netguru/nodejs-recruitment-task/README.md

 ## Tasks

+## Requirements

+Please use:

+- `node` (can be LTS of current)
+- `yarn`
+- `jest`

+## Seeding database

+Seeds are located in `data/users.json`.
+The format is tightly coupled with mongodb, but feel fre to adjust it and use it in the DB of your choice.

+## Log file

+Sample log file is located in `data/events.log`

 ### Task I
 Your task is to create a micro service application that will allow authorized requests to read logs processed by the application server.